 Grind the peppercorn and fennel seeds to a fine powder using a spice blender.

-Mix all the spices together and store in an airtight container.
+Mix all the spices together and store them in an airtight container.
 This produces about 3 tablespoons of the pepper soup mix.

 One serving is roughly 1 - 1.5 tablespoons, depending on how strong you want the flavor to be.
 As you can see, both spices are quite similar though not quite the same.
 But if you can't get the traditional spices, this option will work perfectly as it tastes really close to the original.